 Presbyopia Correcting Lifestyle IOLS

 - Multifocal IOLs provide excellent distance vision, just like monofocal IOLs.
-They also provide personalized near vision so you can focus where you use your vision most while relying on glasses less often for daily tasks, overall.
+They also provide personalized near vision so you can focus where you use your vision most while relying on glasses less often for daily tasks.

 - Extended Depth of Focus (EDOF) IOLs give you a continuous range of high-quality vision: excellent distance and intermediate vision with improved near vision.

-- Trifocal IOLs Milwaukee Eye Care is happy to announce that we offer the first and only FDA approved trifocal lens.
+- Trifocal IOLs Milwaukee Eye Care offers the first and only FDA approved trifocal lens.
 The PanOptix® Trifocal IOL is clinically shown to deliver an exceptional combination of near, intermediate and distance vision while significantly reducing the need for glasses after surgery.